Some online services will be unavailable this Sunday, 10am to 12 noon.List of services

 From the initial 3.5 acres, this was extended to five acres in 1896.
 In 1920 the stone wall decoration at the back of the altar (this is called a 'reredos') were removed from St. Mary’s church in Hinckley and re-erected behind the altar in the cemetery chapel.
 The large brass cross in the chapel also came from St. Mary’s at the same time.

-In the 1940s, the cemetery was extended again to fourteen and a half acres.
+In the 1940s, the cemetery was extended again to 14.5 acres.
 In 2009 a further five acres was added.

 For the latest developments to the cemetery please visit our green burial pages.